The Village School Preschool Curriculum

 Science comes alive for children in daily nature exploration.
 Many of the classroom weekly themes relate to nature and the seasons, such as trees, leaves, snow, wind, butterflies, oceans, pond life and more.
 The children work and play in the garden and observe the growing cycles of plants and animals.
 The class goes on nature walks in the woods surrounding the school.

 Singing feeds the emotional life of children.
 The children sing daily at circle time, where they also learn to listen, stretch their attention and build memory.
 Children love to go home and teach songs to their families.
 The children also use rhythm instruments, songs with movement, and dance to connect their bodies to the basic elements of music.
 Weekly sessions with our music teacher include listening activities and the introduction and playing of instruments.

 activities are offered every day in the preschool, with emphasis placed on the process.
 We use open-ended exploration such as finger-painting to allow the child to enjoy the feel of the slippery paint between their fingers, and to make multiple pictures.
 Individual creativity flourishes in this atmosphere.
-The easels are open all the time.
+The outdoor easels are open, weather permitting.
 Children love to mix colors.
-Watercolors are offered regularly, and are a preschool favorite.
 Natural materials are set out, such as wool, bark, beans, and seeds.
 Children are encouraged to draw, cut, paste, collage, and work with clay or play dough.

 Parents and teachers work together as a team.
-Parents are always welcome in the classroom.
 Parent/teacher conversations take place frequently at arrival and departure times.
 Parents are encouraged to share their talents and skills in the classroom.
 Parents have the opportunity to get to know each other when attending Parent Group meetings and when participating in field trips.